-Social Service Sr. Simone Campbell is executive director of NETWORK, a national Catholic social justice lobby, and author of A Nun on the Bus: How All of Us Can Create Hope, Change, and Community.
+Social Service Sr. Simone Campbell is the former executive director of NETWORK, a national Catholic social justice lobby, and author of A Nun on the Bus: How All of Us Can Create Hope, Change, and Community.

 From Social Service Sr. Simone Campbell: This past Election Day demonstrated that care for the common good is in the hearts of our people.
 Now we have to ask ourselves — what's next?

 Commentary - Supporting a living wage is one of the most effective ways people of faith can uphold the dignity of work.
 NETWORK and Catholic social justice teaching support an economy that puts people, not profit, at the center, where each person can find a job that provides for his or her family.